ameena5432/Project_Zen_Mom/README.md

 TODO Comments :

-   1) Adding unit test cases like checking for column names , columns like session_id starting with keyword "session_".
+   1) Adding unit test cases.
-   2) Handling more edge cases and junk inputs.
+   2) Handling more edge cases.
    3) Checking for a larger dataset and optimizing the speed/storage to run faster with bigger dataset.